 How are we releasing the data?

-We are releasing the data through the GOES Rebroadcast service (GRB) distribution mechanism.
-Anyone who has access to this technical distribution system will be able to receive the preliminary, non-operational data.
+We are releasing the data through three distribution mechanisms: the GOES Rebroadcast service (GRB), the Product Distribution (PDA) system, and the Satellite Broadcast Network (SBN).
+Anyone who has access to these technical distribution systems will be able to receive the preliminary, non-operational data.

 What will the scientists see?